vsco/dcdr/README.md

 }
 ```

+#### Percentile Flags
 Percentiles work much the same way but allow you to stress features or new infrastructure with a percentage of the request volume.

-A common use case for `percentile` features would be stressing a new backend store with dual write percentage.
+A common use case for `percentile` features would be testing out a new backend store with dual write percentage.

 ```
 rollout-new-fancy-db-dual-write => 0.1